DaltonHart/React-Base-Template/README.md

 ```

 And like magic you are react ready.
+Redux is all set up and connected for easy use.
+See BASE and List  for example on use.